mlederbauer/awesome-learning-digital-chemistry/README.md

 ## Communities and Resources

 * [OpenBioML](https://www.openbioml.org/) - OpenBioML is a decentralized, collaborative research community founded on the belief that open source machine learning and open science can accelerate biotechnology.
+* [LeMaterial](https://lematerial.org/) – LeMaterial is an open-source collaborative project designed to simplify and accelerate materials research for scientists and ML practionners.
+By joining the slack and monthly community meetings, you are able to contribute to working groups for large language models, generative models and benchmarks in materials science.

 <a id="related"></a>
 ## Related Awesome Lists
 * [Awesome Chemical Engineering Education](https://github.com/kevingreenman/awesome-chemical-engineering-education)